 You're in a hurry, you know you shouldn't park in that restricted area, but you're late for an appointment, "besides", you reassure yourself, " I'll only be a few minutes".
 You lock your car, you hesitate for just a moment, give your car a little tap, " I'll be back soon, don't worry" and then you're off to your appointment.

-This was the experience of one of my friends recently and this page will explain exactly what to do when you are faced with that wide open space on the road where your car was naughtily parked.
+This was the experience of one of my friends recently, and this page will explain what to do when you are faced with that wide open space on the road where your car was naughtily parked.

 The first thing you will notice is that there is a yellow plastic triangle on the road where your car was parked.
 On this triangle will be a telephone number which you need to dial to find which impounding station your car has been towed off to.

-Next you will need to take along your identification with you - passport or identity card along with the vehicle registration documents that prove you are the owner of the vehicle.
+Next you will need to take along your identification with your - passport or identity card along with the vehicle registration documents that prove you are the owner of the vehicle.